skrub-data/skrub/doc/assembling.rst

 Joining two dataframes can be hard as the corresponding keys may be different.

 The :func:`fuzzy_join` uses similarities in entries to join tables on one or more related columns.
-Furthermore, it adapts the fuzzy matching based on the column type (string, numerical or datetime).
+Furthermore, it choose the type of fuzzy matching used based on the column type (string, numerical or datetime).
 Using the similarity score, bad matches are easily singled out and can be dropped or replaced.